dharmafly/noodle/README.md

 Dharmafly Docs Documentation
 =============================

-The documentation uses Jekyll to build the website.
+Dharmafly Docs uses github's in-built Jekyll to build a project website.

+Dharmafly Docs has its own project website and styleguide at [http://dharmafly.github.com/dharmafly-docs/] (http://dharmafly.github.com/dharmafly-docs/)

 All API documentation should be put in the *_posts* directory.